 Chinatown Lunar New York Parade and Festival – Chinatown

 January or February, depending on when Lunar New Year falls.
 Visit the Better Chinatown Society website for up-to-date info on date, time and route.
-The 2014 parade is Sunday, February 2 at 1pm.
+The 2015 parade is Sunday, February 22.

 NYC also has three Lunar New Year Parades.
 But the processions in Flushing, Queens and Sunset Park, Brooklyn pale in comparison to Chinatown's.
 Every year, more than half a million spectators line the streets for the colorful pan-Asian parade, which includes Chinese, Korean, Japanese, Vietnamese, Taiwanese, Malaysian and even Hispanic floats and cultural performances, plus traditional Lion and Dragon dances.
 It's a very festive, very crowded and very loud affair, with firecrackers popping and confetti flying everywhere you look, so it's probably a bit much for younger children.
 Afterward, you can hit the cultural festival in Sara D. Roosevelt Park at Canal and Forsyth Streets or grab some dim sum at a family-friendly Chinatown restaurant.
 Just be prepared to wait.

 Easter Sunday.
 The 2015 parade is Sunday, April 5.

 Fifth Avenue between Rockefeller Center and 57th Street